Generate Power BI columns and measures to pages lineage App

 Before you begin, make sure you have:

 - A Microsoft Power BI connection set up and crawled for the reports you want to include in lineage.
+The base connector must have already crawled the pages, columns, and measures you want to link.

 - The ability to enable Developer mode in Power BI Desktop and save reports as Power BI project files.
 For background on the enhanced report format, see Projects enhanced report format.

 - Permissions to store and read files from an AWS S3 bucket or Azure Blob Storage that stores your extracted Power BI report projects.
+See the storage-specific requirements below.

 Prepare Power BI report projects